-The decision whether to use the Oxford comma divides many people.
-Technically, both choices are correct — so long as you use one style consistently, of course.
+The decision whether to use the Oxford comma, also known as the serial comma, divides many people.
+Technically, both choices are correct—so long as you use one style consistently, of course.

 First, let’s define our term of the day.
 The Oxford English Dictionary says this:

 Oxford comma n. [after the preferred use of such a comma to avoid ambiguity in the house style of Oxford University Press] a comma immediately preceding the conjunction in a list of items.

 I met with my teachers, Mom, and Dad.

 You are separating three individuals with a comma (i.e. teachers + Mom + Dad).
 The Oxford comma is the the final punctuation before the conjunction and.